TUTORIAL

 How many players does TheStatsAPI cover?

-TheStatsAPI includes over 84,000 player profiles across 1,196 competitions.
+TheStatsAPI includes over 84,000 player profiles across 80 competitions by default, with up to 1,196 competitions available on request.
 This covers all major European leagues, South American competitions, Asian leagues, and many lower divisions.
 Players are linked to their teams and competition history, so you can track transfers and career trajectories.

 Can I get historical player stats from previous seasons?